 Introduces the study of schools from historical, philosophical, political and sociological perspectives.
 Current issues and practices in education are explored with attention to the many interactive influences of schools and society.
 Students who are considering teaching as a career should take this course with TED 2001.
-Formerly offered as EDU 2000.
-Students may not receive credit for both EDU 2000 and TED 2000.
+(Formerly offered as EDU 2000.
+Students may not receive credit for both EDU 2000 and TED 2000.)
+Prerequisite: Reading proficiency.
+It is recommended that AAT students take TED 2000 concurrently with TED 2001.
 (Honors version available.)